Mark H. Jaffe, Partner

 In 2007 the Copyright Society of the U.S.A. awarded him the Charles B. Seton Award for best article of the year written by a young lawyer for Defusing the Time Bomb Once Again: Determining Authorship in a Sound Recording, 53 JCPS 139 (2006).

-Prior to entering law school, Mark worked for record labels as a broker of licensing and distribution deals, and produced the benefit album “Funky Precedent Vol. 2,” for No Mayo/Matador Records.
+Before he was a lawyer, Mark worked for record labels as a broker of licensing and distribution deals, and produced the benefit album “Funky Precedent Vol. 2,” for No Mayo/Matador Records.

 Publications and Speaking Engagements: